SamyIOoOI/Hack-Quest/README.md

 ## Notes
 - The current release is linux only.
 The code itself however supports windows and linux.
 You can download Main_Hack.py and run it using python IDE or command line.
-- The Pypi package could not be published at the mean time due to bad internet and technical issues, so publishing was delayed for now
 - The go command uses (north-south-east-west) not up, down, left and right

 ## Requirements